 Tire pressure rises and falls depending on the heat caused by the vehicle's operation and the outside temperature.
 Low outside temperature can lower the temperature of the air inside the tire which can cause a lower tire inflation pressure.
 This may cause the low tire pressure warning light to illuminate.
 If the warning light illuminates in low ambient temperature, check the tire pressure for all four tires.

-For additional information, see "Low tire pressure warning light" in the "2.
-Instruments and controls" section and "Tire Pressure Monitoring System (TPMS)" in the "6.
-In case of emergency" section.
+For additional information, see "Low tire pressure warning light" (P.2-14) and "Tire Pressure Monitoring System (TPMS)" (P.6-3).